jnozzi/cocoadev.com/markdown/DisableAlertBoxInNSSavePanel.md

 If you're using the document-based app template, I can recommend something to make it easy on yourself.
 Just make the standard behavior to save to a new file.
 Then, add another method and a menu entry for "Append to existing file" or something like that.
 Just copy the text of the existing file, add the new stuff, and it's done.
 After you've created that method, you can have the default save method check the file it's saving to, and if it already exists, you could present an alert box, and ask for one of two choices: "Append" or "Overwrite"?
 Then, from there you could add a little checkbox if you wanted to that would allow them to always do the chosen action, without asking again, and the obvious preference to change that.
 This is the way that it's been done before, and it follows the HIG as best I can tell.
 And it's pretty easy to do.
 Laziness is always the way to go ;)

 I'm experiencing a problem related to this alert box too.
 Is it just possible to know what has been clicked in this panel?
-Some kind of notification? - General/StephaneDassieu
+Some kind of notification? - StephaneDassieu

 ----

-You can achieve the behavior that you want by overriding the following method in General/NSSavePanel.
+You can achieve the behavior that you want by overriding the following method in NSSavePanel.

-- (BOOL)_overwriteExistingFileCheck:(General/NSString *)filename
+- (BOOL)_overwriteExistingFileCheck:(NSString *)filename

-This is a private method and as such _CAN_ break. - General/VinayVenkatesh
+This is a private method and as such _CAN_ break. - VinayVenkatesh